LSF Funding: 10 things you need to know

 LSF can be drawn down from the Education and Skills Funding Agency (ESFA) as an effective way to help learners with learning difficulties and/or disabilities (LDD).

-It can be used to cover the costs of implementing reasonable adjustments throughout a learner’s programme, to complete their English and maths functional skills requirement and after Gateway at end-point assessment.
+It can be used to cover the costs of implementing reasonable adjustments throughout a learner’s programme, including their English and maths functional skills requirement and after Gateway at end-point assessment.